neatodev/AsylumLauncher/README.md

-# Batman: Arkham City - Advanced Launcher
+# Batman: Arkham Asylum - Advanced Launcher

 This is a replacement application for the original BmLauncher.exe of the game.
 Alongside vastly superior configuration options, this Launcher also offers: